manno-xx/Phaser3CMD/README.md

 * [MultiSceneTemplateClass](https://github.com/manno-xx/Phaser3CMD/tree/master/MultiSceneTemplateClass) (**ES6**) A template you can use to build a Phaser project using multiple scenes.
 For the more serious projects and people liking to work with classes.
 * [PhaserHelloWorld](https://github.com/manno-xx/Phaser3CMD/tree/master/PhaserHelloWorld) The backdrop of some videos on Blackboard.
 Copy of Phaser's Getting started tutorial.
 Modified to go fullscreen (in Chrome at least).
 * [CovidSimulation](https://github.com/manno-xx/Phaser3CMD/tree/master/CovidSimulation) (**ES6**)Simulation of spreading (COVID-19) infectious desease.
 With adjustible parameters.
+* [Parallax](https://github.com/manno-xx/Phaser3CMD/tree/master/Parallax) Looks like the second backdrop used in the videos.
+Demonstrates the parallax effect using tileSprites

 ### Week 1